Kloudless/authenticator/README.md

   New:
   `<script src="https://static-cdn.kloudless.com/p/platform/sdk/kloudless.authenticator.js"></script>`
 * The `authenticator()` method now accepts different parameters for `params`.
   See the documentation above for the current format.
-Here are changes needed:
+Here are the changes
+  needed:
   * Use `client_id` instead of `app_id`.
   * Use `scope` instead of `services`.
 Visit the documentation on Scopes to learn more.